132: James Taylor, ‘Enough To Be On Your Way’

 James Taylor, ‘Enough To Be On Your Way’

-This week was the twelfth anniversary of my only sister’s death, at 62, from lung cancer.
-She was a denizen of Marlboro country all those years, and succumbed to statistics.
-Madie was five years older than me, and I loved her dearly.
+This week was the seventeenth anniversary of my only sibling’s death, at 62, from lung cancer.
+Madie was a denizen of Marlboro country all those years, and succumbed to statistics.
+She was five years older than me, and I loved her dearly.
 Never, not once in our entire lives, did we fight.
 Not when we were kids, not when we were adults.
 As youngsters, we had the age and sex differences to keep us apart, and a mutual enemy to keep us together.
 As adults, there was a literal ocean between us.
-From 21, when I left the US, for almost 30 years, I saw her only a few times for a few days each.
+From 21, when I left the US, for the next 30 years I saw her only a few times and then only for a few days each time.
 We would talk on the phone for a short time a couple of times a year, and exchange only sporadic aerograms.

 It was only long after she’d passed away that I came to understand how she missed me, because that’s how I still miss her.
 She was the one person to whom I could open up completely unguardedly – one quarter stranger on a plane, one quarter twin personality, one half unadulterated love.
 Life goes on, with all its blessings and curses, with all its joys and disappointments, with all its tribulations and trials.
 There’s so much I want to share with that one person in the world through whose veins flowed the same blood as mine.
 Madie’s absence is a gaping void in my soul.